Willie and the Hand Jive: Other versions

-George Thorogood recorded a version of "Willie and the Hand Jive" for his 1985 album with the Destroyers Maverick.
-His single version charted on the Hot Mainstream Rock Tracks chart, peaking at #25, and reached #63 on the Billboard Hot 100 chart.
+George Thorogood recorded a version of "Willie and the Hand Jive" for his 1985 album with the Destroyers, Maverick.
+His version was released as a single in June 1985.
+It charted on the Hot Mainstream Rock Tracks chart, peaking at #25, and reached #63 on the Billboard Hot 100 chart, making it Thorogood's only song to reach the chart.
+A music video was made for the song, which was produced at the Fifth Floor Productions in Cincinnati, Ohio, by Ellen Goldman and Maureen Arata.
 Allmusic critic James Christopher Monger called the song one of Thorogood's "high points."
-Thorogood included the song on his 2000 compilation album Anthology, his 2002 compilation album On Tap Plus, his 2003 compilation album The George Thorogood Collection and his 2008 compilation The Best of George Thorogood & the Destroyers.

 Other artists who covered the song include: Johnny Rivers, New Riders of the Purple Sage, The Flying Burrito Brothers, Sandy Nelson, The Tremeloes, Amos Garrett, Ducks Deluxe and Levon Helm.
 Lee Michaels released a version of the song on his 1971 album, 5th.
 The Grateful Dead played "Willie and the Hand Jive" live several times in 1986 and 1987.
-Adapting the song to an 8-minute-long disco club version, Laurin Rinder & Michael Lewis produced a successful club hit in 1979 and included the song on their 1979 album Warriors.